History Educator University of California, Los Angeles

 Job Summary Under the direction of the History Department Chair at Geffen Academy, and the relevant division director, Geffen Academy Educators will be responsible for the delivery of an excellent program of secondary school instruction, including participation in the creation of a course of study, offering excellent instruction to the Academy's students in as many as five (5) courses each term, and participating in a life of the Academy in a robust and fully engaged manner.
 This is a bargaining unit covered position.

 The Position: Geffen Academy Educator in the History department.
 The curriculum at Geffen Academy presents a multi-faceted exploration of history, government, and other social science disciplines.
-Faculty members should be broadly competent and be able to teach a variety of courses in our middle school curriculum.
+Faculty members should be broadly competent and be able to teach a variety of courses in our upper school curriculum.

 Core Functions & Duties